sarahlc888/cellular-automata-on-rpi-gpu/gpu_guide.md

 - [QPU Demo: DMA Transfers](https://asurati.github.io/wip/post/2021/09/28/qpu-demo-dma-transfers/) - explanation of how to use DMA transfers to move data from host memory to GPU memory (the VPM)
 - A past CS107E project, "Bare Metal C QPU Library for the Raspberry Pi" by ahconkey and JoshFrancisCodes

-We have some examples of GPU code in `gpu_examples/`, and `src/tests/test_gpu.c` contains driver code to run them.
-The assembly files for `helloworld` and `add_vectors` have more granular information in their line comments.
+We have included some examples of simple GPU programs in `gpu_examples/`, and `src/tests/test_gpu.c` contains driver code to run them.
+The assembly files for `helloworld` and `add_vectors`, specifically, have more granular information in their line comments that may be helpful.

-### Overview of GPU Workflow
+### General of GPU Workflow
 To run a program on the GPU, you must send the program to the GPU via the mailbox or by directly poking GPU registers.
 Three existing modules enabled us to do so:
-- `mailbox` (from $CS107E/src) allows us communicate with the GPU through reads, writes, and requests.
+- `mailbox` (from `$CS107E/src/`) allows us communicate with the GPU through reads, writes, and requests.
 - `mailbox_functions` builds upon `mailbox` to support functions like enabling the QPU, allocating/locking/freeing QPU memory, sending code to the VPU/QPU.
 - `qpu` builds upon `mailbox_functions` to initialize the QPU, allocate/free memory for the QPU, run a program on the QPU, and modify/read QPU status.
     - Note that the `qpu_run()` function in specific circumvents the mailbox and directly pokes QPU registers (`V3D_SRQPC`, `V3D_SRQUA`, `V3D_SRQUL`, etc.) to send a program to the QPU.
 See the past CS107E project's README or the Videocore manual for details.

 Our project built on top of these modules using the following workflow:
 - Write QPU assembly files such as those found in `gpu_examples/` to be run on the QPU
-    - Vc4asm has useful expressions for registers (e.g. `vpm` for reading and writing to ra48 and rb48)
+    - Vc4asm has useful expressions for significant hardware registers (e.g. `vpm` for reading and writing to ra48 and rb48)
 - Assemble them using [vc4asm](http://maazl.de/project/vc4asm/doc/index.html) with `vc4asm -i vc4.qinc -C FILE.c FILE.qasm`
 - Load them into C driver programs using an `unsigned program[] = { #include "FILE.c" };` statement
 - Send the code to the GPU using `qpu_run()` and spin until the GPU finishes